Item #11444 Aulica Vita. Hoffleben. Vnd sunst der gantzen welt händel/ Wie jederman mit dem lincken schenckel schlecht. Johannes von Morsheim.

 Early 20th-century pastepaper over stiff boards (rubbed, spine chipped).

-THIS IS THE FIRST APPEARANCE OF SEVENTY-EIGHT LINES OF NEW TEXT BY AN UNKNOWN POET.
-They are not included in any other 16th-century printing, and the related insertions in the three 17th-century editions vary from the present version.
-The fresh verses concern crossbowmen and the cruelties of war.
-Only half of the eight printings to 1620 are held in U.S. libraries (1515 Harvard and Folger, 1516 Bancroft — I sold in 2014, 1534 E.D.White-Cornell, 1617 Princeton and NYPL — I sold in 1991).
+THIS IS THE FIRST APPEARANCE OF SEVENTY-EIGHT LINES OF NEW TEXT ON CROSSBOWMEN and the cruelties of war by an unknown poet.
+Only half of the eight printings to 1620 are held in U.S. libraries.
 In good condition, seven lower margins partly or wholly untrimmed.

 ¶Morsheim, Spiegel des Regiments ed.
-Goedeke 32,A.b; Kessler, Johann von Morsheims Spiegel des Regiments 10-2,5; Benzing, Die Drucke Jakob Cammerlanders 72; Röttiger, “Die Holzschnitte des Druckerei des Jakob Cammerlander in Straßburg” in Gutenberg Jahrbuch 1936 128; Ritter, Répertoire…des livres du XVIe siècle…à la Bibliothèque Nationale…de Strasbourg1595; Muller, Bibliographie Strasbourgeoise…XVIe siècle II: 354,83; VD 16 M 6392.
+Goedeke 32,A.b; Kessler, Johann von Morsheims Spiegel des Regiments 10-12; Röttiger, “Die Holzschnitte des Druckerei des Jakob Cammerlander” in Gutenberg Jahrbuch 1936 128; VD 16 M 6392.

 Item #11444